Allama (film): Soundtrack

+Reception

+The Kannada movie Allama, which hit screens in 2017, got a proper mixed response from critics.
+Deccan Chronicle said it’s like "Allama with a guidebook"—interesting but feels a bit too textbook-ish, not fully gripping.
+The Hindu was straight-up disappointed, calling it a "disappointing saga" that didn’t live up to the hype around the philosopher’s story.
+New Indian Express gave it a light pat, saying it’s "Allama for beginners"—good for newbies but too simple for those who know the real deal.
+Meanwhile, Deccan Herald was all praises, calling it an "engaging portrait" of the philosopher that keeps you hooked.
+The Times of India had a middle-ground take, saying it’s decent with some strong moments but doesn’t fully hit the mark.
+Vijaya Karnataka liked the effort, saying it’s a solid try to show Allama’s life, even if not perfect.
+Prajavani also gave it a nod, appreciating the deep vibes and how it brings out the thinker’s journey.

 Controversy

-The film landed in a controversy prior to its release in January 2016, after groups such as Rashtriya Basavadal and Basava Peetha staged demonstrations in Dharwad calling for its ban.
+The film landed in controversy prior to its release in January 2016, after groups, such as Rashtriya Basavadal and Basava Peetha, staged demonstrations in Dharwad calling for its ban.
 They alleged that the film wrongly depicts the ritual of wearing miniaturized iconographic form of the deity Shiva, the Jyotirlinga.
 They claimed that, instead, Ishtalinga should have been depicted.
 The film shows the worship of Lingam performed placing it on the devotee's right hand, when they claimed that history states that it was done by keeping it in the left hand.
 The protesters also said that Allama Prabhu and Akka Mahadevi are depicted in the film without wearing the lingam.
 They claimed that "all these scenes prove that it is a systematic approach to fabricate vachana sahitya", in a memorandum submitted to the Chief Minister of Karnataka calling for the film's ban.